bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
-`INTG` calculates and displays the indefinite integral (antiderivative) of the data in the visible processing buffer (buffer 1) within the current display limits, as displayed and set by `LIM`.
+`INTG` calculates and displays the indefinite integral (antiderivative) of the data in the visible processing buffer within the current display limits (as displayed and set by `LIM`).
 By integrating a spectrum, one may measure the total intensity of each peak.
-For calculating the integrated intensity of individual peaks, one may compute the definite integral within specified frequency limits using the command `INTRG`. `INTG` acts only on the first processing buffer.
-The user need not be currently viewing this buffer (`VIEW PRO`) to use `INTG`.
-Only the portion of the data lying between the current display limits will be integrated by `INTG`.
-If the left display limit is currently "\*", `INTG` will begin the integration at the leftmost point in the data buffer.
-Similarly, if the right display limit is "\*", `INTG` will integrate up to the last point in the buffer.
-To prepare the data for integration, `INTG` performs a baseline fix apodization.
-This step eliminates any constant offset after integration.
-If the processing buffer is divided into two or more blocks, a separate baseline fix is performed for each block.
-The baseline is corrected before integration by subtracting a straight line from the data between the left and right display limits.
+For calculating the integrated intensity of individual peaks, one may compute the definite integral within specified frequency limits using the command `INTRG`.

-After baseline fixing, each block of the processing buffer is separately integrated.
-This integration consists of replacing each data point within the region to be integrated by the sum of all points from the left display limit to that data point, including the endpoints.
+A baseline fix apodization (`BF`) is performed prior to integration to eliminate any constant offset after integration.

-After integration, the data is normalized so that the largest point in the first block (between the current display limits) has a real absolute value intensity of 1.
-If the largest real absolute value intensity is zero, the data is not rescaled.
-If the data is rescaled, RNMR updates the buffer scale factor, as displayed by `SC`.
-If the processing buffer is currently visible, RNMR updates the display after executing `INTG`.
+Then each point between the display limits is replaced with the sum of all the points from the left display limit to that data point, including the endpoints.
+After the integration is complete the buffer is normalized (`NORM`).
 ## INTRG
 Integrate region of spectrum